OpenMDAO/OpenMDAO-Framework/docs/tutorials/implicit/index.rst

     .. math::
          y = F(x)

-OpenMDAO also allows you to define a component that represents an implicit function of the same variables:
+OpenMDAO also allows us to define a component that represents an implicit function of the same variables:

     .. math::